As a salesperson or sales manager, you and your team make outbound sales calls for one reason – to close deals.

 Don’t expect your prospect to replay the message.
 Instead, reduce friction by repeating your contact information at a slower tempo.

 More than 8 out of every 10 sales calls go unanswered, so it’s hard to understate the importance of an effective voicemail message.
-Even modest improvements to your script can dramatically improve your callbacks, responses, and sales.
+Even modest improvements to your voicemail scripts can dramatically improve your callbacks, responses, and sales from cold call campaigns.

-Play with the template above and watch your sales numbers grow as you perfect your sales voicemail script.
+Play with the template above and watch your sales numbers grow as you perfect your sales voicemail scripts.

-We’re curious, what’s your best tip for leaving effective voice messages?
-Let us know in the comments below!
+We’re curious, what’s your best tip to leave voicemails are?
+Let us know in the comments below if you ever came across a good voicemail!